Drivetrain#

 • turn_to_rotation — Turns the drivetrain to a specified rotation.

-• stop – Stops a drivetrain with configurable behavior.
+• stop — Stops the drivetrain using the currently configured stopping behavior.

 Mutators — Set default movement and turn speeds.

-• set_drive_velocity – Sets the default moving velocity for the drivetrain.
+• set_drive_velocity — Sets the default drive velocity for the drivetrain.

-• set_turn_velocity – Sets the turning moving velocity for the drivetrain.
+• set_turn_velocity — Sets the turning velocity for the drivetrain.

 • set_timeout — Limits how long a drivetrain function waits before giving up if movement is blocked.